miquelfabregapascual/To-do/ROADMAP.md

 Each task defines **Done when**, meaning:
 ✅ The task is complete only if **all points are true.**
 It’s the “definition of done,” not a date or deadline.
-Codex (or any contributor) should use it to validate whether a feature is ready to merge.
+any contributor should use it to validate whether a feature is ready to merge.

 ---